 Employee deferral and employer match contributions to a 401(k) plan must comply with non-discrimination rules.
 Annually, the average of the deferral rates of Highly Compensated Employees (HCEs) is compared with that of the Non-highly Compensated Employees (NHCEs) and, if the spread between the two averages is too great, corrective steps (often refunds to HCEs) are required.
-This comparison is referred to as the Average Deferral Percentage (ADP) test.
-A similar test is performed on the employer match (as a rate of pay), referred to as the Average Contribution Percentage (ACP) test.
+This comparison is referred to as the Actual Deferral Percentage (ADP) test.
+A similar test is performed on the employer match (as a rate of pay), referred to as the Actual Contribution Percentage (ACP) test.

 However, there are “safe harbor” design options that, when incorporated into a 401(k) plan, effectively allow the plan to bypass the ADP test and, potentially, the ACP test.
 The main tenet of the safe harbor includes a commitment by the plan sponsor to make an employer contribution that vests at an accelerated rate.

 Safe Harbor Options to Bypass the ADP and ACP Tests

 - Safe Harbor Matching Contribution: NHCEs must be provided with a 100 percent match on the first 3 percent of compensation deferred, plus a 50 percent match on the next 2 percent of compensation deferred.